volume-em/empanada/docs/empanada-napari.rst

 **Iterations:** Number of iterations to finetune the model.

+**Patch size in pixels:** Patch size in pixels to use for random cropping of the image during finetuning.
+Should be divisible by 16 for PanopticDeepLab model or 128 for PanopticBiFPN models.
+Use `Get model info`_ to check.

 **Custom config (optional):** Use a custom config file to set other training hyperparameters. `See here for a template to modify <https://github.com/volume-em/empanada-napari/blob/train/custom_configs/custom_finetuning.yaml>`_.